INITI-Playground/initi-playground-docs/docs/setup/game-autostart.md

 # Automatically start games on system power-up

-The Initi Playground can be set to automatically launch a designated game upon power-up.
+The INITI Playground can be set to automatically launch a designated game upon power-up.
 This feature makes it perfect for environments such as museums or amusement parks, where seamless, user-independent operation is essential.

 ## Locating auto game launch